 Supply chains are complicated.

 Global supply chains and complicated logistics distinguish the fashion industry.
-Labor and transportation costs often determine where production occurs, and outsourcing of all or part of production is common.
+Labor and transportation costs often determine where production occurs, and outsourcing all or part of production is common.
 Companies throughout the industry have to deal with global sourcing problems and need to evaluate their sourcing strategies regularly.

 Product launching and delivery take time.